What to know about Georgia's Senate race and abortion allegations against Herschel Walker

 What are Georgia voters saying?

-Just like Republicans in office, many GOP Georgia voters plan to stick with Walker in this race.
+Many GOP Georgia voters appear to be sticking with Walker in this race.
 Adam Whitney told CBS News that he thinks his fellow Georgia Republicans will stick with Walker despite the latest accusations against him.

 "It is very much partisanship and that people tend to side with the party sometimes over the person," Whitney said.
 "In terms of the overall population, I think people do just vote straight with party."